misshozzie/CalendarSchedule/Calendary/src/README.md

 The key to successful learning in this hectic schedule is effective time management.
 I would love to Prioritize self-study and dividing my time efficiently so I be abled to balance my responsibilities effectively.

 #### Focus on JavaScript Mastery
-A major goal for me was to become proficient in JavaScript.
+A major goal for me was to become proficient in JavaScript(as of this pace).
 Understanding its intricacies and enhancing my coding skills became a priority, contributing significantly to my growth as a developer.

 #### Balancing Design and Coding
 Recognizing the importance of finding a balance between design and coding was another crucial takeaway.
 While design is essential, it's equally important not to spend excessive time on it and maintain a strong focus on coding tasks to ensure project progression.